Skip to content

 1. Finds project root - Locates your project root (looks for version control markers: .git, .jj, .hg, .svn, or prompts for confirmation)

-2. Searches for .env files - Finds all .env and .env.* files in your repository
+2. Searches for env files - Finds all .env, .env.*, .dev.vars, and .dev.vars.* files in your repository

 3. Reads environment files - Parses each file, preserving comments and structure

-4. Detects project type - Checks for supported manifest files in repository root (package.json, Cargo.toml, go.mod, pyproject.toml, composer.json, pubspec.yaml, pom.xml, settings.gradle.kts, settings.gradle)
+• Otherwise check for supported manifest files (package.json, Cargo.toml, go.mod, pyproject.toml, composer.json, pubspec.yaml, pom.xml, settings.gradle.kts, settings.gradle) and derive an MD5-hash key from the first match

-• If no supported manifest found: Prompts for a custom secret (minimum 8 characters)
+• Otherwise prompt for a custom secret (minimum 8 characters)

 Clipboard Feature